 Address Known Issues on Your Website

-If you know that there are going to be delays, you should update your commerce channels: your website, marketplace listings, and any other platforms you’re on.
+If you know that there are going to be delayed, you should update your commerce channels: your website, marketplace listings, and any other platforms you’re on.
 This could be as simple as a bar at the top of the homepage, or a pop-up callout that communicates shipping delays, backups, and any other issues.
 Other E-Commerce retailers have put this information further along in the customer journey, right before they check out, to ensure that they’re getting their customers invested, before sharing realistic timelines.

 Make sure to include links where shoppers can go for more information about ordering, a holiday shipping calendar (if it’s the holiday season), as well as any customer support contacts in case there are further questions.